 Signs and Symptoms of Traumatic Brain Injury

-Signs of a traumatic brain injury are the things that the victim or others can observe.
+According to this injury attorney, signs of a traumatic brain injury are the things that the victim or others can observe.
 These can be very subtle and might not appear immediately after the injury.
 Symptoms, on the other hand, are the things that the victim experiences and can last for hours, days, weeks, or even longer.
 Anytime a brain injury occurs, you should have a complete exam by a doctor.

 Children are vulnerable to concussions and brain injury through common activities such as sports, games, and falls.
 It can be difficult to gauge the seriousness of a brain injury in children because they may not be able to clearly and accurately describe how they are feeling.
 It’s important to contact your doctor if your child gets any type of bump or jar to the head.